 What Are the Disadvantages of a Paleo Diet?

 Starting a Paleo Diet requires a complete rethinking of your normal routines and like most people, you may have a fridge and cupboards full of food that’s certainly not Paleo-friendly.

 Additionally, changing your diet and purchasing fresh foods and snacks to adhere to your diet doesn’t automatically mean you can eat as much as you want.

-Planning & preparing your own meals and surrounding yourself with paleo friendly food options helps you take more control of your health while helping you avoid dieting fatigue.
+Planning & preparing your meals and surrounding yourself with paleo-friendly food options helps you take more control of your health while helping you avoid dieting fatigue.
 It doesn’t matter what type of diet you’re on, if you get tired of the food choices that you eat, you’re more likely to cheat, or worse binge on something you shouldn’t.

 Having plenty of alternatives for your meal and snack choices plays a large part in keeping a healthy mindset while being happy with your food choices

-It's really not a conspiracy but a known unspoken truth that any of us can be guilty of binging, but combine that with purposeful ingredients designed to do just that, we keep eating them, no matter what this does to your health.
+It's not a conspiracy but a known unspoken truth that any of us can be guilty of binging, but combine that with purposeful ingredients designed to do just that, we keep eating them, no matter what this does to your health.
 These foods and their ingredients inside keep us eating.
-Not only food, a lot of people are addicted to coffee, soda and "soft" drinks.
+Not only food, but a lot of people are also addicted to coffee, soda, and "soft" drinks.